Animals With Rabies: 10 Animals That Can Contract Rabies

 by Richard Elzey is licensed under CC BY 2.0

-Dogs are among the most common carriers of Rabies.
-This is especially true in areas where vaccination rates are low.
+Dogs are among the most common carriers of Rabies, especially in areas with low vaccination rates.

 Unvaccinated dogs that come into contact with other animals with Rabies can contract the virus and pass it on to their human owners.